-The four houses originally located at 451-453-455-457 Marlborough, and which were razed by Garland Junior College in 1967, were designed by architect Obed F. Smith and built ca. 1887 for building contractor George Wheatland, Jr., for speculative sale.
+The four houses originally located at 451-453-455-457 Marlborough, and which were razed by Garland Junior College in 1967, were designed by architect architect Obed F. Smith and built in 1887 by Charles A. Dodge, mason, for building contractor George Wheatland, Jr., for speculative sale.
 They were four of five contiguous houses (449-457 Marlborough) built in the same style.
-George Wheatland, Jr., is shown as the owner on the original building permit for 449 Marlborough, dated February 26, 1887 (the permit applications for 451-457 Marlborough are missing from the Building Department’s on-line files).
+George Wheatland, Jr., is shown as the owner on the original building permit applications for 449 Marlborough and for 453-455-457 Marlborough, all dated February 26, 1887 (the permit application for 451 Marlborough has not been located).

 451 Marlborough (Demolished)

 On October 15, 1888, 451 Marlborough was purchased from George Wheatland, Jr., by Charles James Morrill, a shipping merchant in the East India and Mediterranean trade, and treasurer of the Provident Institution for Savings.
 He was unmarried and lived at 11 Arlington.

 451 Marlborough became the home of Charles Morrill’s brother-in-law and sister, John Huntington Dane and Sarah Cecilia (Morrill) Dane.
 They previously had lived in an apartment at 46 Hereford.
 They also maintained a home on Burgess Point in Wareham.

 John Dane was president of the India Mutual Insurance Company, a marine insurance company.
 The company ceased operation in 1898 and he retired.